Kunji Finance (KNJ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kunji Finance Historical Price

-According to the latest data gathered on Kunji Finance live price page, the current price of Kunji Finance is 0.02076631USD.
-The circulating supply of Kunji Finance(KNJ) is 44.01M KNJ , giving it a market capitalization of $913.95K.
+According to the latest data gathered on Kunji Finance live price page, the current price of Kunji Finance is 0.02034205USD.
+The circulating supply of Kunji Finance(KNJ) is 44.01M KNJ , giving it a market capitalization of $895.28K.

 The Kunji Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KNJ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.